Psuedoo/meeting-cost-calc/README.md

 The goal of this project is to help calculate the cost of a meeting.
 It does so by calculating the length of the meeting * (sum of all hourly pays of attendees).
 The salary of employees can be difficult to obtain, unless you work for a state that share that information publicly.

-## Reference Information

-Feel free to look in [salary-data](salary-data\README.md) to read more about where I'm getting salary information.
-For now, just sticking to the state of Georgia.

 # General Next.JS Stuff Below
 ## Getting Started